nullcc/ts-retrofit/README.md

 # ts-retrofit

-A retrofit implementation in TypeScript.
+A axios based retrofit implementation for TypeScript.

 ## Installing